LZBE: an LZ-style compressor supporting $O(\log n)$-time random access

-As shown above, an LZSE factorization can be viewed as a compact representation of a CFG with a specific structure.
-Despite this restricted form, any CFG can be represented as an LZSE factorization without increasing its size. \begin{theorem} Given a CFG of size $g'$, we can construct an LZSE factorization with at most $g'$ factors. \end{theorem} \begin{proof} We apply grammar decomposition~\cite{DBLP:journals/tcs/Rytter03}, which prunes all subtrees rooted at non-leftmost occurrences of nonterminals in the derivation tree.
+As is shown above, an LZBE factorization can be viewed as a compact representation of a CFG with a specific structure.
+Despite this restricted form, any CFG can be represented as an LZBE factorization without increasing its size. \begin{theorem} Given a CFG of size $g$ representing string $T$, we can construct an LZBE factorization with at most $g$ factors. \end{theorem} \begin{proof} We apply the grammar decomposition~\cite{DBLP:journals/tcs/Rytter03} to $T$, which prunes all subtrees rooted at non-leftmost occurrences of nonterminals in the derivation tree.
 Each leaf in the pruned tree becomes a factor: terminals form char factors, and pruned nonterminals form copy factors referring to their leftmost occurrence.
-Since each nonterminal appears at most once as an internal node, the number of factors is bounded by $g'$.
-As each copy factor refers to the concatenation of leaves (i.e., factors) in a subtree, it refers to a contiguous sequence of preceding factors.
-Hence, the resulting factorization is an LZSE factorization. \end{proof} This theorem immediately implies that $\zseopt \leq g$.
-Figure~\ref{fig:grammar_decomposition} shows an example of a grammar and its corresponding LZSE factorization.
+Since each nonterminal appears at most once as an internal node, the number of factors is bounded by $g$.
+As each copy factor refers to the concatenation of leaves (i.e., factors) in a subtree, it refers to a consecutive preceding factors.
+Hence, the resulting factorization is an LZBE factorization. \end{proof} This theorem immediately implies that $\zbeopt \leq \gopt$.
+Figure~\ref{fig:grammar_decomposition} shows an example of a grammar and its corresponding LZBE factorization.

-The above discussion shows that the LZSE scheme is at least as powerful as grammar compression.
+The above discussion shows that the LZBE scheme is at least as powerful as grammar compression.
 A natural question is whether they are asymptotically equivalent or strictly stronger.
 To address this, we present the following theorem.

-\begin{theorem} For an arbitrarily large $n$, there is a string $T$ with $|T| \in \Theta(n)$ such that $g \in \Omega(\zseg \alpha(\zseg))$, where $\alpha(a)$ denotes the functional inverse of Ackermann's function. \end{theorem}
+\begin{theorem} For an arbitrarily large $m$, there is a string $T$ with $|T| \in \Theta(m)$ such that $\gopt \in \Omega(\zbeg \alpha(\zbeg))$, where $\alpha(x)$ denotes the functional inverse of Ackermann's function. \end{theorem}